top of page

 This information architecture immensely helped with the app's organization.

-A simple user profile that allows user to track their progress.
+Simple profile that allows user to track their progress.

-Monthly fitness raids that connect users based on interests, experience, and location.
+Raids connecting users based on interests, experience, and location.

 Usability Studies